ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

   // Should be called only once
   json<T>(): Promise<T>

-  // Returns a readable stream for responses that can be streamed (i.e. all except JSON)
+  // Returns a readable stream for responses that can be streamed
   // Every iteration over the stream provides an array of Row[] in the selected DataFormat
   // Should be called only once
-  // NB: if called for the second time, the second stream will be just empty stream(): Stream
+  stream(): Stream
 }